Skitter-JP/Smart_Multiplug/README.md

 <img src="/Images/V1/Boxes_mounted_V1.JPG" width=55%>

-The second version had a lot more planning put into it, most notably a Sonoff POW 2 was used, this gives the ability to control the power to the device remotly, but more imporantly it gives the ability to measure voltage, current and power factor.
+The second version had a lot more planning put into it, most notably a Sonoff POW 2 was used, this gives the ability to control the power to the device remotely, but more importantly it gives the ability to measure voltage, current and power factor.

 <img src="/Images/V2/Smart_multi_plug_and_Dimmer.JPG" width=55%>

-#Stencil Guides
+# Stencil Guides

 On both versions the holes were cut manually with a Dremel, a stencil was made in Google Sketchup and then a 1-1 drawing was printed.

-This printed stencil was this cut and taped onto the enclourser, this was then used as my guide when cutting the boxes, this technique works really well but, cutting plastic manually is horrible and time consuming.
+This printed stencil was this cut and taped onto the enclosures, this was then used as my guide when cutting the boxes, this technique works really well but, cutting plastic manually is horrible and time consuming.

 Below we can see the stencil that was used to cutout two LED holders, A Power Button and Input Power Connector